Nondiscrimination Laws: Everyone Should Be Treated Fairly

-All Americans – no matter what state they call home – should be treated fairly and equally by the law.
-But right now, it’s legal to fire someone, refuse them service at a business, or deny them housing simply because of who they are or who they love.
-It’s time to update the laws–federally, in the states, and locally–so that all people, including gay and transgender people, are protected from discrimination.
-(Click here to download a PDF version of this resource)
+All Americans, no matter what state they call home, should have the opportunity to live their lives free from discrimination.
+But right now, there are no explicit federal protections against our LGBTQ neighbors being fired, refused service at a business, or denied housing simply because of who they are or who they love.
+It’s time to update the laws–federally, in the states, and locally–so that all people, including LGBTQ people, are protected from discrimination.

-Discrimination is Wrong, No Matter Whom It Affects:
+Discrimination is Wrong, No Matter Who It Affects:

-Protecting people from discrimination, including gay and transgender people, is about treating others as we want to be treated.
+Protecting people from discrimination, including LGBTQ people, is about treating others as we want to be treated.
 Even though we may have different beliefs, what’s most important is focusing on what we have in common—taking pride in our work, respecting our neighbors, and giving back to our communities.

 Good for Business and the Economy:

-Non-discrimination policies that cover LGBT Americans–which exist in America’s armed forces, the majority of Fortune 500 companies, 18 states and hundreds of local municipalities –have helped create diverse, productive workplaces that are competitive in a global marketplace.
+Nondiscrimination policies that cover LGBTQ Americans–which already exist in the majority of Fortune 500 companies, 21 states, and hundreds of local municipalities across the country–have helped create diverse, productive workplaces that are competitive in a global marketplace.
 America’s largest employers know these policies are simply good for business.

 To attract talented workers, spur entrepreneurial innovation, recruit investment, and build a thriving travel and tourism industry, every state needs to welcome all people and treat everyone fairly.
-It’s time for the country to update non-discrimination law to protect all workers and ensure that all of America is seen as a great place to do business.
+It’s time for the country to update our nondiscrimination protections to include all workers and ensure that all of America is seen as a great place to do business.
 These policies work for America’s leading businesses and employers, and it’s time they were the law nationwide.

 Because so few people personally know a transgender person, it can be hard to understand what it means to be transgender.
-A transgender person is someone whose body doesn’t match who they know they are on the inside, and so they transition and live as the gender they have always known themselves to be.
-Like all Americans, transgender people work hard to earn a living and meet their responsibilities.
-Updating the law will give all people, including those who are transgender, a fair opportunity to provide for themselves and their family and build a better life.
+A transgender person is someone whose sex at birth is different than who they know they are on the inside, and so they transition to live as the gender they have long known themselves to be.
+Like all of us, our transgender neighbors work hard to earn a living and meet their responsibilities.
+Updating these protections will give all Americans, including those who are transgender, an opportunity to provide for themselves and their families and build a better life.